Forest Management Alternatives for Private Landowners

 Thinning pine stands provides numerous benefits to forest landowners (Figure 1).
 To begin, pine stands are frequently planted to high densities.
 The intense competition from neighboring pine trees forces all the trees to grow tall and shed lower branches, which is called natural pruning.
 Such trees have the desirable clear boles for sawtimber and poles, which are very valuable products.
 However, by midrotation, competition for water, nutrients, and sunlight becomes extreme.
 The weaker trees die, as the site cannot support all the trees originally planted.
 A primary objective of thinning is to remove weaker trees beforehand, and thereby recover some of the investment of planting them.
 This is called capturing potential mortality.
 If you didn’t thin the stand, the weaker trees would die anyway, and you as landowner would be paid nothing for them.

 Hardwood timber also benefits from intermediate stand activities, particularly timber stand improvement.
 Hardwood stands often include a variety of tree species, some of which are more valuable than others.
-Usually, the oak species are the most commercially desirable, and occasionally ash or hickory.
+Usually, the oak species are the more commercially desirable, and occasionally ash, hickory, or walnut.
 Since hardwoods take much longer to mature than pines, removal of unwanted species is an important management objective.
-If the trees are large enough for commercial removal, a thinning for pulpwood can be done.
-However, if the trees are too small for that, unwanted hardwoods can be eliminated with herbicides through stem injection.
+If the trees are large enough for commercial removal, a thinning for pulpwood can be done; however, if the trees are too small for that, unwanted hardwoods can be eliminated with herbicides through stem injection.
 Timber stand improvement provides benefits in hardwood stands as thinning does in pines.
 These benefits include improving timber quality, stand vigor, and wildlife habitat.

 Finally, keeping your forestland clear of invasive plant species is very important.
 Nonnative invasive plants are extremely aggressive and displace (kill and/or prevent regeneration) native vegetation on a site.
-Controlling invasive plant species requires complete elimination on your property.
+Controlling invasive plant species involves their complete elimination on your property.
 This requires vigilance and immediate action if invasive species are found.
-Most control methods involve using herbicides over several years.
+Most control methods use herbicides over several years.
 Nonnative invasive plant species are extremely tough; there is no herbicide treatment available that will control invasive plants with only one application.
-Since these plants spread quickly, half-measures at control are simply a waste of money.
+Since these plants spread quickly, half-measures at control are simply a waste of time and money.

 Harvesting and Marketing Guidelines

 Intermediate stand activities and harvesting are crucial to sound forest management; these stand manipulations help you meet your landowner objectives.
-Marketing timber shrewdly is essential if you want to receive the best price and be satisfied with the logging operation.
-However, achieving this end requires both smart and hard work.
+Marketing timber wisely is essential if you want to receive the best price and be satisfied with the logging operation; however, achieving this end requires both smart and hard work.
 You may only experience one or two timber sales from your property, but loggers and timber buyers do this routinely.
 This places you at a distinct disadvantage when marketing timber.
 Use the following guidelines to turn the balance of knowledge and experience in your favor.

 Guidelines to Market Your Timber

-Follow a timber marketing procedure.
+- Follow a timber marketing procedure.
 Don’t just sell your timber—you need to have a strategy when marketing timber.
 Use a professional consulting forester when preparing a timber sale.
-A consulting forester’s commission may be 6 to 10 percent of the sale price, but they achieve 20 to 30 percent higher prices than landowners who sell on their own.
-Mississippi State University maintains a list of registered foresters in Mississippi at www.cfr.msstate.edu/borf/.
+It is important to have a professional representing your interests in a timber sale.
+A consulting forester’s commission may be 6 to 10 percent of the sale price, but they often bring higher sale prices that more than cover their fees.
+The Mississippi Board of Registration for Foresters maintains an online, searchable database of registered foresters in Mississippi at https://www.borf.ms.gov/.

-Become knowledgeable about market conditions, measurement units, and prices.
-Prices are cyclical in nature and will vary with weather conditions and access.
-Statewide average price trends are available through the MSU Extension Forestry site at http://extension.msstate.edu/content/timber-prices-2013-present.
+- Become knowledgeable about market conditions, measurement units, and prices.
+Prices are cyclical during the year and will vary with weather conditions and access.
+Statewide average price trends are available in the Mississippi Timber Price Report.
+This can be found online through the MSU Extension Forestry site at http://extension.msstate.edu/content/timber-prices-2013-present.

-Know how much timber you have and where it is located.
-If a timber buyer realizes you don’t know what you have, he or she will bid accordingly (“How little can I pay to buy this timber?”).
+- Know how much timber you have and where it is located.
+This may require retaining a registered professional forester to sell your timber on your behalf.
+Otherwise, if a timber buyer realizes you don’t know what you have, he or she may bid accordingly (“How little can I pay to buy this timber?”).

-Improve the condition of your timberlands with each harvest.
+- Improve the condition of your timberlands with each harvest.
 Thinning and timber stand improvement are opportunities to remove cull trees, allowing better and healthier trees to grow bigger.
 With intermediate cutting, price is not the sole driving factor.
 Finding someone willing to do this work is often the greatest challenge.
-Scheduling thinning or stand improvement when doing a harvest is an excellent strategy.
+Meanwhile, scheduling thinning or timber stand improvement when conducting a harvest on another part of your property is an excellent strategy.

-Maintain good records of timber sale volumes, income, and costs.
-All of this information is useful when preparing taxes, especially to make sure you don’t pay more tax than necessary.
+- Maintain good records of timber sale volumes, income, and costs.
+All of this information is useful when preparing taxes.
+Especially make sure you don’t pay more tax than necessary.
+In many cases, revenue from thinning, timber stand improvement, or final harvest qualifies for capital gains tax treatment, rather than as ordinary income.

-Coordinate the efforts of a forester and an attorney in drafting a timber sale agreement or contract.
+- Coordinate the efforts of a forester and an attorney in drafting a timber sale agreement or contract.
 The timber sale prospectus should have all the vital information regarding the tract: ownership, inventory, location, access, payment procedures, and conditions of the sale.
-These conditions should include following Mississippi Best Management Practices to protect water quality.
+These conditions should include following Mississippi Best Management Practices (BMPs) to protect water quality.
+Mississippi BMPs are voluntary and are most enforceable if made part of the timber contract.

-Include a “hold harmless” clause in the sale prospectus.
+- Include a “hold harmless” clause in the sale prospectus.
 If you do not receive decent bids on your timber, your forester may advise you to wait for an improvement in the market.
-Allow yourself some flexibility when placing timber on the market.
+A “hold-harmless” clause will allow you some flexibility when placing timber on the market.

 Site Preparation and Regeneration Alternatives

 To a forester, the methods used to harvest and regenerate a forest stand are called silvicultural systems.
 To a private landowner, these harvesting and regeneration methods are management alternatives.
-A silvicultural system is a planned program to establish a new crop of trees and to enhance their growth.
+A silvicultural system is a planned program to establish a new crop of trees for maintaining your overall forest productivity.

 Site preparation is necessary in forest regeneration, whether you plant trees or leave mature timber on the site to seed in.
 It can be expensive.
 It is a good idea to begin planning for regeneration before you harvest your timber.
 A forester can provide an estimate on the cost for regeneration and potential timber taxes.
 This will allow you to know how much to save from timber sale proceeds to keep your forestland in production.